- February 17, 2020

 Problem 1: Your installation CD-ROM couldn’t be mounted.

-You have two options to fix this error.
+You have three options to fix this error:

 - On “Retry mounting the CD-ROM?” option, select the No and click Continue.